-Planning and Zoning Director Trias: The three that I am speaking of have gone to DRC; one of them was, I know was in great detail by one of our residents, they have not gone to Planning and Zoning yet or even Board of Architects.
+July 13, 2021 Agenda Items F-8 and G-11 are related - Resolution issuing a Zoning in Progress In accordance with Article 14 "Process" Section 14-209 "Moratorium" Planning and Zoning Director Trias: The three that I am speaking of have gone to DRC; one of Them was, I know was in great detail by one of our residents, they have not gone to DRC; one of Zoning yet or even Board of Architects.

-Commissioner Anderson: And I asked you for, basically a whole bunch of information, because I'm trying to dissect and understand the process as well, and fortunately Mr. Pardo understands it better than I do, but looking at the timeline, goes to DRC first, DRC looks at elements of the Mediterranean bonus at all?
+ssioner Anderson: And I asked you for, basically a whole bunch of information, because I'm trying to dissect and understand the process as well, and fortunately Mr. Pardo understands it better than I do, but looking at the timeline, goes to DRC first, DRC looks at elements of the Mediterranean bonus at all?

-Planning and Zoning Director Trias: Generally, yes, and if there are some issues they are raised at that point.
+Planning and Zoning Director Trias: Generally, yes, and if there are some issues they are raised at that poin

-Commissioner Anderson: And Board of Architects does the same.
+Commissioner Anderson: And Board of Architects does the same